Get the most out of your genealogy searches by understanding basic search engine principles and start finding your ancestors.

-Recently I asked you, my readers, to send me questions you would like to have answered in our Facebook Live chats.
+Recently I asked you, my readers, to send me questions you would like to have answered in our weekly Facebook Live chats.
 Wendy M. sent me this question which warrants its own post.

 How do you adjust your search terms when your ancestors have a name that has a meaning?
 For example, when I look for Delia Christian, I get all the religious hits – Christian church services, Christian Science Monitor, etc. I have an ancestor named Minnie Coleman Maiden – when I look for her, the newspaper databases give me every Minnie in the world “maiden name whatever.”

 The answer to Wendy’s search question has to do with how one performs a search in google or another database.
 As a researcher, you need to know how to search using google or other search engines and how to narrow your results.

 Genealogy Searches on Google – Know These Three Little Words

 Three little words can make a BIG difference in your search for ancestors or really, any online search you perform online.

 Now let’s take a look at Wendy’s search for Delia Christian and the AND function.

 Tip: AND is implied when typing in search terms if no other search operators are added.
 AND can also be designated with a “+” sign.